jkamano/CarND-Behavioral-Cloning-P3/writeup_template.md

 * To make the curves its visible that the model doesn't have enough curve/recovery examples in order to generalize.
 I moved to record new data just in recovery or curve situations.

 * Added Drive4 and Drive5 folders.
 With recovery situations.
 Still applying to LeNet5.
+_lenet5_1.h5_ is the trained LeNet model with Drive1,2,3 data directories and dropout of 40% on the fully connected layers.
+10 epochs, looks good.
+Training looks good but it's not general enough.
+It fails some curves.

+_lenet5_2.h5_ is the trained LeNet model with Drive1,2,3,4,5 data directories and dropout of 40% on the fully connected layers.
+10 epochs, it overfits the data.